How To Use Adjectives In A Sentence

 9. Purpose: (e.g., riding boots, sleeping bag)

 So, instead of saying "a red big ball," you would typically say "a big red ball."
 While not grammatically incorrect, deviating from this order can sound awkward or unnatural to native speakers.
-However, the order becomes more flexible as the number of adjectives increases.
+Even so, the order becomes more flexible as the number of adjectives increases.
 Using too many adjectives before a noun can also make the sentence cumbersome.

 Trends and Latest Developments